withcenter/fireflow/README.md

 # Overview

 Flutterflow is a gorgeous platform to build mobile apps rapidly.
-The developers can build whatever apps they want without limitation.
+The developers can build whatever apps they like without any limitations.

 Flutterflow comes easy when the project is relatively small.
-But when the project grows with complicated functionalities and logics, you will feel the pressure of what professional developers feel.
+But when the project grows with complicated functionalities and logics, you will feel the pressure of what the professional developer feels.

-Many of Flutterflow developers are stuck with Custom functions, custom widgets, custom actions.
-They are ultimately important to make your app fully functional.
-And **Fireflow** came out to help.
+To make the apps fully functional, the developers definitely need the use of custom code.
+It's important, but many of Flutterflow developers are stuck with Custom functions, custom widgets, and custom actions.
+That's where **Fireflow** came in.

-Fireflow encapsulates all the complicated logics and is made easy to reuse.
-Yes, it’s for you if you want to build professional apps like chat apps, SNS apps, community apps, and more.
+Fireflow encapsulates all the complicated logics and serve most of the common use cases.
+Use it build professional apps like chat apps, SNS apps, community apps, and more.

-It’s open source and you can use it for free.
-The document is written in detail.
-And you can ask anything about Fireflow.

-I make sample projects and sell it by cloning in Flutterflow.

 # Features